Kenny Golladay: Northern Illinois

-After two seasons at North Dakota, Golladay transferred to Northern Illinois in 2014.
+After two seasons at North Dakota, Golladay transferred to Northern Illinois University in 2014.
 His transfer coincided with North Dakota's firing of head coach Chris Mussman.
 He had to sit out one season per NCAA transfer rules.
 As a junior, Golladay had 73 catches for 1,129 yards and 10 touchdowns in 2015.

 In his final collegiate season, Golladay had 87 catches for 1,156 yards and eight touchdowns in 2016.